Kissing and public displays of affection (PDA) in Abu Dhabi, Dubai, UAE

 - Public Displays of Affection (PDA) but where the line is drawn between what is acceptable and what isn't, is sometimes variable.
 Assume that technically, any physical contact between two unrelated bodies of opposite sexes is forbidden, and you should be safe.
 Men and women shaking hands when greeting each other is probably on the right side of the law, but as a man, don't offer to shake a woman's hand unless she extends hers first.

-- Indecent behaviour, which could include kissing someone on the cheek but usually isn't something to worry about for normal greeting kisses, otherwise the jails would be filled with all the French, Italian, Lebanese, Spanish, South American, etc nationals that live in and visit the UAE.
+- Indecent behaviour, which could include kissing someone on the cheek but usually isn't something to worry about for normal greeting kisses, otherwise the jails would be filled with all the French, Italian, Lebanese, Spanish, South American, etc nationals who live in and visit the UAE.

 - Being somewhere private with a member of the opposite sex that you are not married or related to (in a car, private home, hotel room).

 - Having sex with someone you are not married to.

 - Public nudity - a bit obvious this, but note that men (and women) jogging in public should wear a t-shirt.
 Shirtless on the beach is probably ok.

 - Indecent attire - this could mean an offensive slogan on a t-shirt, not covering shoulders or legs, or apparently as of April 2010, Asian men wearing lungis in Sharjah (one was arrested).
 Bikinis on the beach should be ok.
 Topless is not.
 Thongs (not the Australian kind) are not, although you might see them occasionally.